MostafaElwan/SPRING-HIBERNATE-MYSQL-REDIS-Demo---ToDo-App/README.md

 ## 1. Design Patterns

-In this demo, I have used the following patterns:
+In this demo, I have followed the following patterns:

 #### 1.1.
 Delegate Pattern